 Children with clefts will have a care plan tailored to meet their individual needs.

-The timetable for treatment of cleft lip and palate is:
+The timetable for treatment of cleft lip and palate is

 Surgery to repair a cleft lip